Anyone doing uncertain, lower-skill, work will be using some combination of three ways of connecting to that work:

 Entrepreneurs are – of course – addressing inefficiencies in gig work.
 Alfred tried to work across multiple markets to meet buyers’ needs.
 Peers set out to rank individual markets.
 Sherpashare merges individual’s data from all rideshare services.
 Credly and Traity tackle lack of co-ordinated track records.
 Stride healthcare, Honest Dollar and Policy Genius target financial products at “gig” workers.
 Marketplaces run as co-operatives are getting some traction.
 However, Juno provides a salutary lesson in how well-intentioned markets can fail to deliver.

-But administering new rules – or building add-ons – across basic, unstable, ring fenced, regulator-resistant, platforms would be challenging.
+But administering new rules – or building add-ons – across unstable, ring fenced, regulator-resistant, platforms is challenging.
 Diverse initiatives are not slowing gig work.

-It could be we have a problem in the foundations: We suggest this sprawling part of the workforce needs access to robust, neutral, accountable, low overhead, data-sharing, protection enforcing, marketplaces before conditions can improve.
-Those platforms need to be launched at scale.
+It could be we have a problem in the foundations.
+We suggest this sprawling part of the workforce needs access to robust, neutral, accountable, low overhead, data-sharing, protection enforcing, marketplaces before conditions can improve.